 The Lake Michigan area of Wisconsin is a veritable playground for couples and families alike.
 In addition to the many great beach and hiking opportunities, the region has plenty of other topnotch attractions to enjoy, such as:

 Wisconsin’s Door County peninsula has a strong artistic tradition.
-Over in Sturgeon’s Bay, you can enjoy the fruits of local Wisconsin artists’ labors by visiting the Miller Museum of Art.
+Over in Sturgeon Bay, you can enjoy the fruits of local Wisconsin artists’ labors by visiting the Miller Art Museum.
 20th century Wisconsin artists are featured here, and there is always a revolving array of other exhibits to check out as well.